 JIA was previously known as juvenile rheumatoid arthritis, but the name was changed to Juvenile Idiopathic Arthritis to reflect its unknown (“idiopathic”) cause and its distinction from adult rheumatoid arthritis.
 The disease was first studied in detail in the early 20th century, when it was recognized as a distinct form of arthritis affecting children.

-• Juvenile Idiopathic Arthritis Awareness Days/Months
+• Juvenile Arthritis Awareness Days/Months

-• Other Juvenile Idiopathic Arthritis
+• Other Juvenile Arthritis Resources

 In an effort to ensure this page has the most accurate and up-to-date information, this page is currently awaiting medical review.
 Some information is subject to change.